p3o-wiki/p3o-wiki.github.io/src/routes/pages/equipment_rarities.md

 - Every Multiplayer Dungeon has it's own chance for a Pink Jeweled chest to appear.
 - Obtaining Unique and Super Unique items with levels higher than designed is possible but they're not permanent.
 - Drop level may vary greatly.
-## Tips
-- Dismantle wooden tier equipment.
-They aren't worth keeping.
-- Don't dismantle enchanted equipment, as they might be useful later.
-- **Super Unique** equipment can change your class, so choose carefully.
-- Pink Jewel chests can be found in multiplayer dungeons (examples: Libera, Feisu).